why-not-try-calmer/feedo/COMMANDS.md

 - /changelog: Show the latest changelog
 - /pause `<optional: channel_id>`: Suspend notification to the chat or channel.
 - /resume `<optional: channel_id>`:  Whether the bot is allowed to send notification messages to the chat or channel.
+- /migrate `<from: chat or channel_id> <to: chat or channel id>`: Copies the settings defined for the first chat or channel, to the second.
+Then runs '/purge' on the first.
 - /purge `<optional: channel_id>` (chat admins only): Make the database forget entirely about the chat or channel.
 - /reset `<optional: channel_id>` (chat admins only): Set the chat's or channel's settings to the defaults
 - /search, /se `<space-separated keywords>` (non-channels only): Search for keywords in all items in all feeds the current chat is subscribed to.